 I’m really struggling with last night’s SVU.
 The premise was fine but overused, and the one highlight and beautiful moment of the night was held until the final 2 minutes of the episode.
-Amanda Rollins (Kelly Giddish) set my teeth on edge from the opening with her attitude, and Olivia Benson’s (Mariska Hargitay) lack of reaction to it was baffling.
+Amanda Rollins (Kelly Giddish) set my teeth on edge from the opening with her attitude, and Olivia Benson’s (Mariska Hargitay) lack of reaction to it was baffling, not to mention disappointing.

 We’re introduced to the victim of the night, a young prostitute by the name of Sandy (Morgan Taylor Campbell) who has been raped, beaten and left for dead.
 From the first introduction of the victim, something is off with Detective Rollins.